risclite/SuperScalar-RISCV-CPU/ssrv-on-scr1/readme.md

     * test/

-    Tow synthesizable files: rxtx.v, which is a simple UART verilog file; and "ssrv_memory.v, which instantiates the 64KB dualport ram.
+    Two synthesizable files: rxtx.v, which is a simple UART verilog file; and "ssrv_memory.v, which instantiates the 64KB dualport ram.

     The FPGA board should be connected with a UART terminal, which has a configuration of 9600, even, 1 stop bit.
 You can change the baud rate through the parameters of rxtx.v.
 Please open DE2-115.v, find the instantiation of rxtx and give your "mhz" and "baud".